Skip to nav Skip to content

 How long can you live with bone metastasis?
 The life expectancy with bone metastasis can vary widely.
 For instance, many factors can affect the bone metastasis survival rate, such as the patient’s age and overall health and the type and location of the cancer.
 Some people live for many years after learning they have bone metastasis.

 If you are concerned about bone metastasis symptoms, you are welcome to consult with a specialist in the Bone Metastasis Clinic in the Sarcoma Program at Moffitt Cancer Center, where you can benefit from the latest innovations in treatment for bone cancer metastasis.
 To request an appointment, complete our new patient registration form online or call 1-888-663-3488.
-We provide every new patient with rapid access to a cancer expert as soon as possible, which is faster than any other cancer hospital in the nation.
+We provide every new patient with rapid access to a cancer expert as soon as possible.

 References: